 Each year, the SETC History/Theory/Criticism/Literature Committee invites submissions in all topics related to the broad categories of history, theory, criticism, and literature from graduate and undergraduate students.

-Announcing the 2018 Young Scholars Panelists
+2018 Young Scholars Panelists

 Sage Dunne is a senior at Auburn University pursuing dual degrees in English Literature and Mathematics.
 She is originally from Pensacola, Florida and is currently applying to graduate schools to pursue a Master’s in Literature after graduation from Auburn in August of 2018.

 This essay analyzes both Alison Bechdel’s 2006 graphic novel Fun Home and the 2015 musical of the same title, using ideas from adaptation theory to consider what changes when the story moves from the page to the stage.
 I place the character of “Small Alison” of the musical in contrast with the depiction of the author’s self when she was at the same age as the character in the musical.
 Notably, one character trait of young Bechdel from the graphic novel does not transfer to the musical adaptation’s corresponding character.
 In the graphic novel, Bechdel characterizes herself as having expressed symptoms of Obsessive-Compulsive Disorder, while in the musical, Small Alison does not exhibit any of the obsessions or compulsions that Bechdel reported in her autobiography.
 In this paper, I examine the exhibition of OCD in the graphic novel and its effect on the narrative of Bechdel’s work and how this exclusion from the musical affects the characterization of Small Alison and the musical as a whole.